In October 2018, I flew Emirates Boeing 777-300ER featuring the carrier’s newest Business Class seats from Brussels (BRU) to Dubai (DXB).

 The layout of Emirates’ new B777-300ER Business Class cabin is identical to the carrier’s old Business Class product.
 The seats are still arranged in a 2-3-2 configuration, which means that not everyone has direct aisle access.
-Passengers in the centre and window seats will have to climb over their neighbour’s legs to reach the aisle.
+Passengers in the center and window seats will have to climb over their neighbor’s legs to reach the aisle.

-If you are travelling with a group of friends or family this layout isn’t too bad as you won’t mind being close to and climbing over your friends.
+If you are traveling with a group of friends or family, this layout isn’t too bad as you won’t mind being close to and climbing over your friends.

-In comparison: Emirates’ A380 aircraft feature a staggered 1-2-1 configuration, which is much better for solo travellers and overall a much better design.
+In comparison: Emirates’ A380 aircraft feature a staggered 1-2-1 configuration, which is much better for solo travelers and overall better design.

 Of note, Emirates is also in the process of refurbishing its B777-200LR aircraft (used for its longest B777 routes) with a 2-2-2 layout (instead of 2-3-2 abreast).

-Emirates’ new B777 Business Class cabin has a more refined and sleek looking interior compared to the old B777 cabin.
+Emirates’ new B777 Business Class cabin has a more refined and sleek-looking interior than the old B777 cabin.
 The design and shape of the new Business Class seat is inspired by Mercedez-Benz, with a diamond stitch pattern on the full leather cover and ergonomically designed headrest.

-The rest of the B777 Business Class cabin still retains Emirates’ signature aeroplane decor with classy burled walnut veneer, gold trim and pearlised plastic framing the seats.
+The rest of the B777 Business Class cabin still retains Emirates’ signature airplane decor with classy burled walnut veneer, gold trim, and pearlized plastic framing the seats.

-All of Emirates B777s feature excellent mood lighting, with the colours of the ceiling changing according to the local time.
-Stars on the ceiling – called StarLight – which is a cool technical feature unique to Emirates; it is pretty amazing lying down in your bed at 35,000 feet, opening your eyes and seeing stars.
+All of Emirates B777s feature excellent mood lighting, with the colors of the ceiling changing according to the local time.
+Stars on the ceiling – called StarLight – a cool technical feature unique to Emirates; it is pretty amazing lying down in your bed at 35,000 feet, opening your eyes, and seeing stars.

 Here is the seating plan of Emirates’ Boeing 777-300ER.